GUIDELINES AND RESTRICTIONS

 You must detail the names of any supporters(s) and their message on your Registration form.

-Any changes need to be approved by the Parade Office prior to the local Entrants Briefing Day in mid-February.
+Any changes need to be approved by the Parade Office at least 15 working days before the Parade.
 The Parade Office has the right to deny supporter signage if it conflicts these guidelines and or / with agreements with SGLMG’s sponsors.
 We may wish to speak with you further on your sponsorship at the Entrants Briefing Day.